1. Purpose and Scope

 Credit Reboot does not identify users or their browsing activities except in the event of an investigation where a law enforcement agency lawfully requests such details.

-If you make an online payment by credit card, we will collect information such as your email address, name and credit card details to enable us to process your payment, and we will provide you with a payment receipt.
+If you make an online payment by credit card, we will collect information such as your email address, name, and credit card details to enable us to process your payment, and we will provide you with a payment receipt.

 Credit Reboot uses social networking sites, including Facebook, to communicate with the general public about our services.
 When you communicate with us using these services we may collect your personal information, but we only use it to help us to communicate with you and the public.

-It is also important to understand that any information you provide on a social networking site is open to the wider public may be used by third-parties to contact you with unsolicited messages.
+It is also important to understand that any information you provide on a social networking site is open to the wider public and may be used by third-parties to contact you with unsolicited messages.
 Credit Reboot strongly recommends individuals to remain cautious in disclosing personal information on social networking sites and/or blogs or forums.

 Credit Reboot may from time-to-time provide details of updates and service enhancements to clients via email, however we do not sell personal information, including email and contact addresses.

 You have a right to access personal information we hold about you, and to request personal information be corrected.
-Credit Reboot will take reasonable steps to ensure that the personal information we hold about you is accurate, up-to-date, relevant and complete, including when it is used or disclosed.
+Credit Reboot will take reasonable steps to ensure that the personal information we hold about you is accurate, up-to-date, relevant, and complete, including when it is used or disclosed.

 It is important to understand that whilst Credit Reboot will take reasonable steps to provide access to, or correct personal information we hold that you believe is incorrect, there are a number of circumstances where this may not be possible.
 Examples of such situations (without limitation) may include the following: